 Not that that’s happened to me, of course.

 This version is a family favorite dinner.
 This Mexican inspired recipe for kids is a perfect compromise.
-Most kids like Mexican flavors as is, so beefing up the flavor is simple.
+Most children like the flavors as is, so beefing up the nutrition is simple.

 Tips for making Mexican Fried Rice